tarurata/removeYouTubeHistory/README.md

 - Includes safety mechanisms to prevent infinite scrolling

 ### Removal Process
-1. **Scan**: Identifies YouTube activity cards with Japanese content
+1. **Scan**: Identifies YouTube activity cards with matching content
 2. **Click**: Automatically clicks the delete button for each item
 3. **Confirm**: Waits for deletion confirmation
 4. **Continue**: Moves to the next item